cbandy/postgres-operator-client/docs/content/reference/pgo_restore.md

 ### Options

 ```
+      --field-manager string   Name of the manager used to track Kubernetes API field ownership. (default "kubectl-pgo")
   -h, --help                   help for restore
       --options stringArray    options to pass to the "pgbackrest restore" command; can be used multiple times
       --repoName string        repository to restore from
 ```

 ### Options inherited from parent commands